5.jpg

 • Keep your temper and always be polite.
 Ask for your creditor's help, rather than telling them what to do.

-Remember, an agreement or contract over the phone is not binding unless you make a payment or put in writing your acceptance of the debt.
+Remember, an agreement or a contract over the phone is not binding unless you make a payment or put in writing your acceptance of the debt.

 NEVER MAIL CASH.

-Keep a receipt / copy of all of your cheques or money orders.
+Keep a receipt/copy of all of your cheques or money orders.

 If you choose to write a letter, outline the following: